satyajitlion/GravLensing/Notes/Neural Networks and Keras Notes.md

 That is how the kernels are able to describe features of an image by assigning weights to relative positions.

-So the set of points transforms via the **group product** and for a convolution kernel, it then transforms via **group representations**..
+So the set of points transforms via the **group product** and for a convolution kernel, it then transforms via **group representations**.

 A representation